 Overview of the characteristics and needs of exceptional and diverse learners.
 This course focuses on the curricular and instructional alternatives that address these needs.
 Emphasis will be on accommodations and modifications, data collection, assistive technology, and collaboration.
-Co-requisites: In the event a teacher candidate is completing coursework leading toward a multi-categorical endorsement SPED 333C and SPED 333F are to be completed concurrently.
-(20-40 Hours Field Placement in Schools Required) Prerequisite: Admitted to Education Program.
-EXSL
+(20-40 Hours Field Placement in Schools Required) Prerequisite: Admitted to Education Program. \EXSL